Lacquer Or Polyurethane For Tabletop?

 What is Polyurethane?

-Also a popular wood finish today, polyurethane is basically a plastic in liquid form that creates a hard, plastic film over the surface of the workpiece.
 It is much thicker than lacquer and not as easy to apply unless it is thinned.
-It comes in both water-based and oil-based versions, and although they differ in their dry times and compositions, they are both a durable and protective coat on your woodworking projects.
+It comes in water- and oil-based versions, and although they differ in their dry times and compositions, they are both durable and protective coats on your woodworking projects.

 Water-Based Polyurethane